 Unless you’re a professional photographer or enjoy photography as a hobby, it’s unlikely you’ll have a fancy DSLR on hand after your car accident.
 Fortunately, you don’t need one.

 Many smartphones have sophisticated cameras that can capture high-quality photographs, but even if you have an older cell phone, one poor-quality photo — as long as you can make out what you’re taking a picture of — is better than none at all.
-You could also ask a passenger or witness to take photographs on your behalf.

 The benefit of taking photographs using your cell phone is that timestamps are coded into the photograph’s metadata, which shows the date and time the photo was taken.
 This prevents the other side from claiming the images are doctored or were taken at any time other than when the accident happened.
 If you have location services switched on, your phone will also log where you took the photo, which adds to its credibility.